How Do I Read a Base Currency Counter Currency

 It means the ratio of EUR : USD = 1 : 1.4500

-Therefore it means 1 Euro = 1.4500 US dollars
+Hence it means 1 Euro = 1.4500 USA dollars

 The Base Currency Counter Currency Quotes are shown as above, there is the Bid, the price at which you buy and Ask, the price at which you sell.
 The difference between these two quotes is the spread.
 Spread is the small markup that the broker puts before selling to you.
 This spread is how brokers make profit.

-Where to Get Forex Quotes from MetaTrader 4
+Where to Get FX Quotes from MT4

 Base Currency Counter Currency From Market Watch

-The Market Watch window will display all the Forex quotes of the various currency pairs as shown below.
+The Market Watch window will display all the quotes of the various currency pairs as shown below.

 5 decimal Fractions Quote - Fraction of a Pip Quoting of Base Currency Counter Currency

-Example: for 4 decimal Points Quotes Format
+Example: for 4 Digits Quotes Format

 This is how the quotes were displayed before 2010 - 4 decimal points format